 Size: 20-26mm (3/8 to 1+ inches)

 The Harlequin roach is certainly among the neatest looking of the pet roaches and is a very quick moving medium sized species.
 Nymphs start out life as a plain tan color but slowly molt to become very incredible looking adults.
 Harlequin roaches easily scale smooth surfaces and like most other glass climbers can be controlled by petroleum jelly.
-Also, this roach is an egg laying species.
+This is an egg laying species and fertility is sometimes a problem.
+Cultures either boom or bust so it is easy to rear a lot of specimens and easy for the culture to wipe out.

 Firefly mimic Schultesia lampyridiformisWhere found: Central America and South America.

 The Firefly roach, being from South America, is a somewhat convincing mimic of the firefly beetles that live there.
-Unfortunately this small (13-20mm) roach does not light up but is a good example of roaches that mimic beetles.
-S.lampyridiformis produces live birth and the newborn nymphs are large (for babies) in comparison to the adults.
-Only a small number --less than ten-- of babies are produced each birth.
-This little roach is very quick and unfortunately both young and adults are more than happy to climb smooth-sided containers such as aquariums and critter cages.
-The only way to guard against all escapes is to tape or hot glue microscreen to holes in an airtight container or to Velcro a screen lid onto an aquarium.
+Unfortunately this small (13-20 mm) roach does not light up, but it is a good example of roaches that mimic beetles.
+S.lampyridiformis reproduces through live birth and the newly emerged nymphs are large (for babies) in comparison to the adults.
+Only a small number --around a dozen-- babies are produced each birth.
+This little roach is very quick and unfortunately both young and adults are more than happy to climb smooth-sided containers of aquariums and critter cages.
+The only way to guard against all escapes is to tape or hot glue microscreen to holes in an airtight containers, or to Velcro a screen lid onto an aquarium.

 Green Banana roach Panchlora niveaWhere found: Cuba, Fl and TX: US, Mexico